andreivcodes/andreiv.com/src/content/projects/nicepfp.art.md

 ## How It Works

-The magic happens in real-time in your browser:

 1. **AI Generation** - The SketchRNN model generates face sketches stroke by stroke, mimicking human drawing patterns
 2. **Interactive Canvas** - Users can regenerate endlessly until they find their perfect profile picture
 3. **IPFS Storage** - Selected images are uploaded to IPFS for permanent, decentralized storage